 Keep in mind that Black Friday is actually a retail event that’s designed to increase your spending, rather than your savings.
 That’s why it’s so important to make sure you navigate the sales to your personal advantage.
-Here’s your guide to coming out of the Black Friday sales with no regrets.
+Here’s your guide to coming out of the Black Friday sales in Australia with no regrets.

 Make a List

 To ensure you don’t accumulate stuff that will only end up in landfill, before you start, make sure you’ve made a list of what it is you’re after.
 Whether it’s gifts for the festive season, or a new outfit for the summer months, make sure you stick to your list.
 Failing to do so can cause enormous damage to your bank balance and even more to the planet.
 If your “bargain” buys turn out to be something less desirable, and they end up in landfill, it ends up costing everyone, not just you.